PaulMoritz/Secret-Sharing-in-Comparison/README.md

 > `python main.py reconstruct *setup_name* *number_of_people*`
 >- Reconstruct with a specific subset:
 > `python main.py reconstruct *setup_name* False *subset*`
+> _When using this call, make sure that you don't leave any spaces in the subset itself.
+This would prevent parsing from being successful._
 >
 > from the _src_ directory.
 >
 > You can find example calls in [main.py](./src/main.py)
 ---